-GUI field Description

-Auto Attendant

-Name Enter a name for the auto attendant.
+GUI field Description Auto Attendant Name Enter a name for the auto attendant.

-Enabled Select to activate the auto attendant.

 Default language Select the language for the auto attendant greeting message (sound file).
 If you select Default , the greeting message will be the same as what you set for the FortiVoice unit.
-For more information, see "Setting PBX location and contact information" on page 101.
+For more information, see "Setting PBX location and contact information" on page 105.
 You can also select other languages.
 The language files are created in "Adding prompt languages" on page 113.
-Greeting mode If you select Simple , select a greeting message (sound file) for the auto attendant.
-See "Greeting" on page 208.
-If you select Scheduled to add a scheduled greeting, do the following: In Scheduled Greeting Setting, click New.
+Greeting mode If you select Simple, select a greeting message (sound file) for the auto attendant.
+See "Greeting" on page 232.
+If you select Scheduled to add a scheduled greeting, do the following: • In Scheduled Greeting Setting, click New.
 In the Schedule field, select a schedule for the greeting.
-Scheduled are created in "Scheduling the FortiVoice unit" on page 121.
+Scheduled are created in "Scheduling the FortiVoice unit" on page 131.
 In the Greeting field, select a sound file.
 You can click New to add a new file or Edit to modify the selected one.
-For more information, see "Managing sound files and music on hold" on page 116.
+For more information, see "Managing sound files and music on hold" on page 117.
 Click Create.
-Click Create.
 Greeting Select a greeting message (sound file) for the auto attendant.
 You can edit a selected file or create a new one.
-For more information, see "Managing sound files and music on hold" on page 116.
-This option is only available if you select the Simple greeting mode Ringing for Enter the number of seconds for the phone to ring before the auto attendant answers with the greeting message.
-Timeout after Enter the number of seconds that an auto attendant should be allowed to wait before the caller takes further action according to th voice instructions.
+For more information, see "Managing sound files and music on hold" on page 117.
+This option is only available if you select the Simple greeting mode.
+Ringing for Enter the number of seconds for the phone to ring before the auto attendant answers with the greeting message.
+Timeout after Enter the number of seconds that an auto attendant should be allowed to wait before the caller takes further action according to the voice instructions.
 Timeout Select the action when the auto attendant timeout is reached. action Dial operator: The call is transferred to an operator.
 Dial extension: The call is transferred to the extension you select You can edit a selected extension or create a new one.
-For details, see "Configuring IP extensions" on page 133. • Start over: The auto attendant will repeat the instructions for the caller.
+For details, see "Configuring IP extensions" on page 134. • Start over: The auto attendant will repeat the instructions for the caller.
 Also enter the maximum times to repeat.
 Hang up: The call will be terminated.
 Invalid input action Select the action when the caller enters an invalid input.
-Dial Pad Key Action Configure the auto attendant keys for callers to use when navigatin through the auto attendant hierarchy.
-For more information, see "Configuring key actions" on page 211.
-Key The key that transfers a call to a resource, for example, voicemail, i pressed.
-Action The resource to which a call is transferred by pressing a key.